isaacg1/pyth/docs/spec_math.rst

 	==================================================
 	1

-7.5.2.
+9.5.2.
 String a, Any b: String Formatting
 -----------------------------------------

 This applies Python's string formatting that normally occurs with ``%``.
-Requires ``%s`` or any of th other within the string,, just like in Python.
+Requires ``%s`` or any of the other within the string,, just like in Python.

 Ex::